 African grey parrots have been kept as pets for thousands of years—there are records of these birds as household pets in biblical times.
 Its fascinating ability to reason and an uncanny talent for accurately mimicking human speech—as well as understanding it—has helped to catapult this bird to stardom, in both research and the pet trade.
 It's not uncommon for a well-trained African grey to learn hundreds of words and sounds.

-Common Name: African grey parrot, Congo African grey parrot, CAG, Timneh African grey parrot, or TAG
+Common Names: African grey parrot, Congo African grey parrot, CAG, Timneh African grey parrot, or TAG

 Scientific Name: Psittacus erithacus; Psittacus erthacu erithacus (for the Congo grey subspecies) and Psittacus erithacus timneh or Psittacus timneh (for the Timneh grey subspecies)